Inertia4J/inertia4j/inertia4j.spring/README.md

 ### Redirecting

-Inertia4J supports redirecting, and just like the Inertia docs specify, there are two kinds of redirects.
+Inertia4J supports redirecting, and as the Inertia docs specify, there are two kinds of redirects.
 The first is via the `redirect` method, and it is meant to redirect to other Inertia routes.
 The second kind of redirect is via the `location` method, which redirects the client to a non-Inertia route in your application, or to an external route.
 Both methods only receive a single parameter, which is the route to redirect to.